sathira10/ds1-neural-emulation/README.md

 The thesis documents the full workflow: hardware signal chain, dataset capture, model architecture, training methodology, evaluation, and plugin design.

+## Audio plugin

+The plugin is implemented with JUCE 8, RTNeural inference, and an embedded React/Vite WebUI.
+See [Audio plugin architecture](docs/audio-plugin-architecture.md) for the processing path, sample-rate handling, and UI integration details.

 ## Repository layout

 ```